 - Are between the beginner and upper-intermediate stages of learning.

 - Want to learn all four language skills (listening, speaking, reading, and writing).

 - Prefer learning the fun, immersion-based way (e.g. using manga & anime instead of textbooks)

 - Place a high value on their time and would rather spend it actually acquiring Japanese instead of wasting time finding resources.

 - Want an academic, grammar-driven approach to learning.

 - Just want to learn a few useful phrases for travel.

 - Need a teacher to keep them on track.

-- Because you should be spending your time actually acquiring Japanese, not wasting time looking for the right methods, materials, and tools.
+- Because we should be spending your time actually acquiring Japanese, not wasting time looking for the right methods, materials, and tools.

-- Because you get super sweet reader-only bonuses (free lifetime updates, 3+ hours of interviews with language learning all-stars, authors, and language learning experts, a free copy for a friend, and big discounts on language learning products like LinguaLift, Skritter, JapanesePod101, LingQ, and Aaron Myers’ language learning guides)
+- Because you get super sweet reader-only bonuses like free lifetime updates, 12 cheat sheets, and 3+ hours of interviews with language learning all-stars, authors, and language learning experts.

 - Because the methods and tools I share really work.
 My growing army of happy customers are proof.

 I now work in the sales department of a Japanese company.
 The only reason why I got the job was because they were very impressed by my Japanese level for someone who recently started learning the language.
 It’s all thanks to your book and the tip you gave about taking tutoring lessons.
 I have been taking iTalki lessons 4 times a week and that has really helped me a lot.
 Thank you for your great work and kindness.Beidi